DodiBTW/rust-blockchain/README.md

 4. **Block Propagation:**
     - When you add a block, it is broadcast to all peers.
     - Peers validate and append blocks if valid.
+5. **Benchmark**
+    - adding the --benchmark flag to your cargo run command will create a client that connects to *127.0.0.1:6000* and all it's peers, then sends 10000 1024 byte blocks.
 ---

 ## 🧩 Architecture